aklomp/base64/README.md

 AVX2_CFLAGS=-mavx2 make
 ```

-The codec will only be used if feature detection shows that the target machine supports AVX2.
+The codec will only be used if runtime feature detection shows that the target machine supports AVX2.

 ### SSSE3